Donny1114/DevOPSDOT503/README.md

 # DevOps DOT503 Assessment 2
 # Build and Deployment Instructions

- This project can be access in GitHub with this link https://github.com/Donny1114/DevOPSDOT503.git This project automates build processes using `Makefile`.
+ This project can be accessed in GitHub with this link https://github.com/Donny1114/DevOPSDOT503.git This project automates build processes using `Makefile`.
  To create and package the application, adhere to the processes listed below.